GSA/digitalgov.gov/content/posts/2016-01-04-how-agile-development-can-benefit-federal-projects.md

   - U.S. Department of State
 ---

 Agile methods help agencies deliver projects and products more efficiently and effectively.
 The benefits aren’t limited to deliverables: Going agile can break down the silos that exist between and within agencies.
-And collaboration doesn’t need to end at the federal level—agile projects done in the open provide a way for the public to contribute to government initiatives.
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Scrum-collage-concepts-MacXever-iStock-Thinkstock-471756405.jpg" alt="A word cloud of Agile Scrum concepts" %}
+And collaboration doesn’t need to end at the federal level—agile projects done in the open provide a way for the public to contribute to government initiatives. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Scrum-collage-concepts-MacXever-iStock-Thinkstock-471756405.jpg" alt="A word cloud of Agile Scrum concepts" %}

 Transitioning to agile development has benefited [Open Opportunities](https://openopps.WHATEVER/), a platform that helps agencies tap into federal expertise and provides professional development opportunities to federal employees.